 Teaching at Purdue

-David often teaches ME 315 Heat and Mass Transfer in Mechanical Engineering at Purdue.
-In Fall 2021 he taught the 9:30 section, in Fall 2019 and 2018, He taught the 12:30 section MWF.
-Brightspace is now the course website for ME 315, while HW is submitted on gradescope.
+David often teaches heat and mass transfer classes.
+This includes teaching ME 505 Intermediate Heat Transfer to graduate students, including in Fall 2022 and 2023.
+He also teaches ME 315 Heat and Mass Transfer.
+In Spring 2025, he teaches the 2:30 section.
+In Fall 2024, he runs the the lab.
+In Fall 2021 he taught the 9:30 section, in Fall 2019 and 2018, He taught the 12:30 section.
+Brightspace is the course website for both, while HW is submitted on gradescope.

 Previously, David has also done two study abroads to Peru for Water-Energy research with Prof. Luciano Castillo, the latest for Course Credit (4.9/5 teaching reviews).
 These combined networking between institutes while collecting data on water pollution.
 Link to trip video.